tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/consumption/index.md

 | yes | no | yes | Data for specified billing period is returned in response |
 | yes | yes | yes | Data for specified Start and End Date is returned in response, supplied billing period is ignored |

+Maximum allowed date range is 12 months in one request and data is available from May 1, 2014 or later.

 ### Getting list of billing periods
 For providing a valid billing period in request, client should first get a list of available billing periods by subscription, using following API